 For both FAT and NTFS goes that the system can use the file system structures and their clusters to store new data.
 And once that happens we can no longer recover the file.
 When you need to recover a deleted file, do it as quickly as possible.
 Don’t waste time trying different undelete programs!

-(Quick) formatting a volume by mistake
+Can data be recovered after (Quick) formatting a volume by mistake

 We can determine from the above that during formatting certain file system structures are created.
 What we also know is that over time a file system tends to become fragmented.
 This goes for both FAT based and NTFS file systems.